leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

 - File-based validation helper:
   - `ai-roomchat/lib/workspace/validateCapabilities.js`
-    - `buildFilesIndex(files)` – normalizes array/map into path → meta map.
+    - `buildFilesIndex(files)` - normalizes array/map into path - meta map.
-    - `validateCapabilities({ files, contracts, selectedIds })` – returns issues for:
+    - `validateCapabilities({ files, contracts, selectedIds })` - returns issues for:
       - unknown capability ids,
       - missing required files per capability.
 - This is intended for:
-  - Editor-side checks (“To use this capability, you also need these files” warnings),
+  - Editor-side checks ("To use this capability, you also need these files" warnings),
   - Future CI/lint-style validation of workspace sets.

 ---